Art-A-Hack/art-a-hack.github.io/app/summer-2018/call/index.markdown

 	<iframe src="https://www.youtube.com/embed/l1hfv_GlvGg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </figure>

 This year our partner is the **New York City College of Technology, City Tech** with a final showcase in downtown Brooklyn promising more fantastic outcomes.
 Are you interested in taking part?
-To apply now, please read the Open Call below and [fill out the application](https://docs.google.com/forms/d/e/1FAIpQLSd46YB4qkhivRoNfuhc0LjTTfaIP5Y82KqSB6oiB18Ok7ltIQ/viewform).
+To apply now, please read the Open Call below and <a href="https://docs.google.com/forms/d/e/1FAIpQLSd46YB4qkhivRoNfuhc0LjTTfaIP5Y82KqSB6oiB18Ok7ltIQ/viewform" target="_blank">fill out the application</a>.
 We really want to work with you!

 Make sure you are available to take part on the dates of **June 9, 16, 23, and July 7 and 13** — see below for full timing details.
 If you cannot commit to those specific dates then please reconsider your application.
 Send us your ideas, we'll team you up with like-minded souls, and you can blast off into the stratosphere together.